codalytic/Posh-Photo-Utils/readme.md

 The motivation behind this script, derives from the way the photographer preforms her initial filtering after taking numerous photographs:

-Each photograph taken is saved (originally to the Camera's SD Card, later on - to local disk for processing) in both it's full sized "RAW" file (.CR2), and a compressed .jpg File.
+Each photograph taken is saved (originally to the Camera's SD Card, later on - to local disk for processing) in both it's full sized "RAW" file (.CR2), and a compressed .jpg file.

 Initial filtering is much quicker to do by just previewing all the lighter-weight .jpg files, and deleting all the "bad" images (wrong exposure, out of focus, etc...), after that - all corresponding .CR2 files can be deleted as well, which is what this script takes care of, and saves the manual labour of picking and deleting sometimes hundreds of files: